Marzogh/SPIMemory/docs/api/functions/constructors-spiflash.md

 - Selecting alternate SPI bus constructor on a board/core that does not support it.
 - Passing custom SPI pin arrays that do not match board capabilities.

+## Choosing Between Similar APIs

+- Use default constructor when your board uses default SPI pins and only CS is custom.
+- Use `SPIFlash(cs, &SPI1)` when board exposes multiple hardware SPI buses.
+- Use `SPIFlash(SPIPinsArray)` only on targets that support non-standard SPI pin routing.

 ## Example

 ```cpp